dolan/runaround-js/README.md

      - June 25 - Claude 3.5 Sonnet and I have cycled through about 10 more times
                - added the arbitrary board size / scalable viewport
-               - save to file (load from file coming soon)
+               - save to file (load from file coming soon) .   - June 26 - Split into multiple files for easier dev
+               - index.html is the new starting point
+               - leaving runaround.html in the repo for reference
+               - loading levels works